xtendui/xtendui/src/gatsby/markdown/components/tabs/index.md

 ---
 type: "Components"
 category: "Other"
-parent: "Nav"
+parent: "Tabs"
-title: "Nav"
+title: "Tabs"
-description: "Nav is a component to group up buttons, inputs and other content."
+description: "Tabs is a component to group up buttons, inputs and other content."
 ---

 ## Usage